alfanme/alfanme/README.md

 ### Hi!
-It's good to see you here 👋
+It's nice to see you here 👋

 My name is Ahmad Alfan 👦.\
 You can call me `Alfan`, we don't really have naming convention/semantics in my country.

-💻 Fullstack Developer at Bumi Labs.\
+💻 Fullstack Software Developer at [Gradient](https://www.gradientvs.com/gradient-tech).\
-🌏 Working remotely, mostly in Palembang and Bandung, Indonesia.\
+🌏 Working remotely from Palembang, Indonesia.\
-🥇 Mostly working with `JavaScript/TypeScript` (Web) and `Python` (Image Processing & Computer Vision).
+🥇 Mostly working with `JavaScript/TypeScript` and `Python`.

-👨‍🎓 Final year Telecommunication Eng. undergraduate student at Telkom University.\
-🤖 Research on Computer Vision to improve object detection performance in hazy scenes.

 ⚡ Fun fact:
 - Grown up in a 🏡 small business family, I understand how employers would expect to their employees.